asu-kim/agentic-ai-access-control/proposed_website/README.md

-# Agentic AI Demo – Flask Login + Vault + Agent Simulator
+# Prototype for Agentic AI

 A research-oriented Flask prototype showcasing secure handling of sensitive data for Agentic AI workflows.
 It includes authentication, a tokenized **Data Vault** (encrypted), an **Agent Simulator** (“Book a hotel under $200”), **workflow logging**, a **10-minute idle auto-logout**, a **“Task completed → auto sign-out”** control, and a **remaining session time** indicator.